nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * The `MenuItem` object have its `List` called `Menu` and `UniqueList`.
 * The `MenuItem` is an attribute of `Order`

+**Aspect: Choice to provide a menu package:**

+* **Option 1 (our choice):** Separating it into a separate `menu` package.
+    * Advantage 1: Reduce the fuss of keying in the same name of the menu item repetitively.
+    * Advantage 2: Less repeated code
+    * Disadvantage: More time required to implement.

+* **Option 2:** Add item name as an attribute in the `Order` class.
+    * Advantage: Convenient to implement.
+    * Disadvantage: Higher chance of conflicts with another developer working on `Order` class.

 This is the class representation for the `Order` class.

 <p align ="center">